ruslanmv/webclone/TRANSFORMATION_SUMMARY.md

 ## 📊 Overview

-This document chronicles the complete transformation of a basic Python website downloader into **WebMirror** - a professional, production-ready, category-defining open-source project.
+This document chronicles the complete transformation of a basic Python website downloader into **WebClone** - a professional, production-ready, category-defining open-source project.

 ### Initial State (Before)
 - Basic Tkinter GUI (`ui.py`)